hipe/tmx/lib/skylab/face/doc/issues.md

 [#039]       #question in light of [#037], o.p receiver ..?
 [#038]       #doc-point `puffing` is a small API corner of clients that
-               lets you "puff up" your (e.g. branch) client lazily [#037]       #eventpoint - fundamentally rearchitect Face to deal with the DSL public instance method namespace problem.
+               lets you "puff up" your (e.g. branch) client lazily [#037]       #eventpoint, #parent-node: [#040]: fundamentally rearchitect Face to deal with the DSL public instance method namespace problem.
 [#036] #todo replace universe with `tableize` with [ face cli table ] [#035]       #tracking-tag #experiment with a `unary` discrete categorization
                for our main 3 classes (for which we make two exponents) ..